 George at Asda

-Asda’s George range remained a favourite for its affordability and durability.
-With items like polo shirts starting from £2.50 and full uniforms under £10, Asda offered some of the best deals around.
-Their multi-buy deals also allowed parents to stock up for less.
-Though availability varied by store, George consistently ranked as a top pick for parents.
+Asda’s George range remains a favourite for its affordability and durability.
+With items like polo shirts starting from £2.50 and full uniforms under £10, Asda offers some of the best deals around.
+Their multi-buy options allow parents to stock up for less.
+Although availability may vary by store, George consistently ranks as a top pick for parents.

 Top pick: 2-pack polo shirts for £3.